9am–6pm weekdays (except public holidays)

 Since it was founded under the guidance of Professor Richard Johnson, the Classics Museum has always been intended as a teaching resource.
 Students of Classics and Ancient History use the collection in the course of their studies, as do students from Art History, Archaeology, and the ANU School of Art.

 The Classics Museum is open to the public on weekdays (except public holidays) from 9am–6pm.
 If you are interested in gaining a deeper understanding of the collections, you can attend one of our monthly guided tours through the Museum.
-Volunteer guides conduct free one hour tours of the collection on the second Friday of each month at 12.30pm.
+Volunteer guides conduct free one-hour tours of the collection on the second Friday of each month at 12.30pm.
 Group tours can also be arranged on request.
 For enquiries about the collection itself, please contact the collection manager, Emeritus Professor Elizabeth Minchin at firstname.lastname@example.org.

 An illustrated catalogue of the collection, Antiquities, by J.R.
 Green and Beryl Rawson (Canberra, 1981), is available at the Museum.
 A new edition is currently being prepared.